parttimenerd/dsharpy/README.rst

 An approximate model counter with dependencies.
 This is an extension of #SAT to support loop approximations in QIFC.

+**TL;DR: This repo contains a python layer for the output of the modified CBMC version https://git.scc.kit.edu/gp1285/cbmc, the initial aim was to develop an extension of #SAT, but this ran into theoretical difficulties.
+This repositories can be the starting point for further research.**

 This is based on ApproxMC (and the related research).
 It uses AMC as an oracle by default.

 Work in progress (and it is unclear whether it really works).